 A traditional brick-and-mortar business might have billboards, local flyer ads, in-store displays, cross-department promotion, buy-one-get-one sales, and a loyalty card with coupons for the next visit.

 Download the template below and try writing up your funnel.
 If the six questions in this article helped you identify gaps, give extra attention to those areas and write down just a few ideas that you can implement soon.
 There’s no better time than now to help your customers and increase your chances of success.

-You might also like: Design Your Small Business Marketing Funnel Online Course.
+You might also like: 30 Days to a Winning Small Business Marketing Strategy (Coached Course).